 ABOUT THE ROLE:

-We have a very exciting opportunity for a woman who is passionate about working with young people and loves to see them develop and grow into healthy young adults.
+We have a very exciting opportunity for a man who is passionate about working with young people and loves to see them develop and grow into healthy young adults.
 The ideal applicant will have significant previous experience working with young people whether in education, holiday programmes or camps.
 They will have a strong sense of self and feel capable of working through the challenging scenarios that face young people.
 Having experience in public speaking, a love for the outdoors or performing arts and an energetic personality are all fantastic qualities to have to help in this role.